San Diego Slip and Fall Accident Lawyers

 Steps to Take After a Slip and Fall Accident

-	Learn about the right steps to take after being involved in a slip and fall accident in California.
+Learn about the right steps to take after being involved in a slip and fall accident.

 Report the Fall

 Report the accident to the appropriate authorities.
 If the fall occurred in a commercial setting like a shopping mall, or restaurant, report it to the property owner, supervisors, manager or other personnel.